CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 The IS audit team SHOULD verify that the remaining residual risks to the information network are adequate and sustainable and are bindingly borne by the authorities.
 Measures that fundamentally contribute to the information security of the entire federal authority must NOT be included in the risk assumption.

-The IS audit team SHOULD verify on a random basis whether or to what extent the measures specified in the risk treatment plan have been implemented.
+The IS audit team was asked to randomly verify whether or to what extent the measures specified in the risk treatment plan have been implemented.

 #### DER.3.2.A20 Follow-up of the on-site inspection [IS-Revision-Team]